-Disney World Epcot – 1 Day Touring Plan
+Disney World Epcot in 1 Day Touring Plan

-EPCOT is one of the best theme parks in the world; and fortunately, it is quite possible to see the highlights of EPCOT in only one day.
+EPCOT is one of the best theme parks in the world; and fortunately, it is quite possible to see the highlights of EPCOT in day touring plan.
 In order to pull this off, however, it is important to have a plan.
 Many first-timers arrive with only a vague idea of what to see and do, and end up spending most of the day wandering aimlessly.

 While it is important to customize your schedule to your own needs and desires, a few tips and tricks will apply to virtually everyone.
 It is highly recommended that you keep the following suggestions in mind.